inferno-framework/inferno-reference-server/README.md

 Once you have done that, update the `src/main/resources/hapi.properties` to connect datasource.url, datasource.username, datasource.password, datasource.schema (or make your existing postgres db have the provided values).

 Once that is done, you can run an instance of the fhir-reference server using `mvn jetty:run`.
 You should be able to go to localhost:8080 to see information about the fhir server.

-To populate the database with sample data, run `bundle install` then `bundle exec ruby upload.rb` *Note*: make sure the jetty server is running, and that the FHIR_SERVER variable at the top of upload.rb corresponds to your running fhir reference server.

 ## Using with Apps